fishsciences/artemis_methods/intro/package_desc.md

 ## Overview of `artemis` Functionality

 The functions included in `artemis` can be grouped into a few
-categories:

-  1. Modeling
-  2. Simulation
-  3. Post-hoc analyses
-  4. Utilities
+categories: Modeling, Simulation, Post-hoc analyses, and Utilities.

 <!--
 @Von might break these into sections with subheadings at some pt,